 People say important things.
 I believe our most profound statements are often made during routine conversations and are rarely recorded.
 Other times, in writing and public speech, people say important things that others repeat.
-These are some of the comments and writing of others that inspire me.
+Here, because people say important things, I share some of the comments and writing of others, that inspire me.

-In the words of Dr. Seuss: “Unless someone like you cares a whole awful lot, nothing is going to get better.
+In the words of The Lorax: “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.”

 And a woman who held a babe against her bosom said, Speak to us of Children.

 Your Children are not your Children.

 They are the sons and daughters of Life’s longing for itself.